 2.1 Identifying Workshop Participants

 After feedback has been received from external reviewers, the team leader and team coordinator (possibly with help from the local logistics consultant) should identify stakeholders whose input will improve the final report.
 This group should be a subset of the key informants interviewed during fieldwork, or organizations whose input is essential to getting local buy-in.
-Ensure strong representation from all sectors to get a range of views and build trust in the process and the assessment’s recommendations.
-In some cases, all stakeholders who were interviewed as part of the assessment are invited to the consultation.
+Ensure strong and diverse representation from all sectors to get a range of views and build trust in the process and the assessment’s recommendations.
+Remember to include groups that have been traditionally overlooked—women’s organizations, networks of key populations, etc. In some cases, all stakeholders who were interviewed as part of the assessment are invited to the consultation.
 To facilitate discussion and encourage active participation, ideally the maximum number of attendees would be no more than 40.
 Facilitation guidelines are available as a resource.